smiffytech/envmon/README.md

 Geospatial data, recorded in every day's document, used to calculate sunrise/sunset times, and any other astronomical data that may be displayed.

 * show (boolean) - whether or not to show location on public pages.
+Note that this parameter does not supress the output of the geo array, it merely acts as an indicator to any downstream software that this information should be redacted before presentation.
 * lat (float, or null) - latitude.
 * long (float, or null) - longitude.
 * alt (integer, or null) - elevation.